Sharat Kumar Roy

 Sharat Kumar Roy (27 August 1897 – 17 April 1962) was an American geologist of Indian origin.
 He took an interest in volcanoes and later was a specialist on meteorites.
 He worked as a curator of geology at the Chicago Natural History Museum and took part in several expeditions of the Museum.
-The US Geodetic Survey named a peak on Baffin Island after him as Mount Sharat in 1944.
+The United States Coast and Geodetic Survey named a peak on Baffin Island as Mount Sharat after him in 1944.

-Life and work
+Early life

-Roy was born in Shyamnagar, Nadia, Bengal where his father Navin Krishna was an engineer.
-He moved to Hazaribagh with family where he went to St. Columba's College and then joined Bangabasi College, Calcutta for his pre-university certificate.
+Roy was born in an aristocratic Mahishya family in Shyamnagar, Nadia, Bengal where his father Navin Krishna was an engineer.
+He moved to Hazaribagh with his family where he went to St. Columba's College and then joined Bangabasi College, Calcutta for his pre-university certificate.

+Higher studies and work

 During World War I, he served in the British Indian Army.
 He then went to the University of London (1919) along with Raja Bose, son of the geologist Pramatha Nath Bose.
 He moved to the US and then joined the University of Illinois from where he received a BS (1922) and an MS (1924).
 He worked for some time in the New York State Museum, Albany before joining the Field Museum of Natural History as an assistant curator of invertebrate paleontology.

 Roy joined the Rawson-MacMillan expedition of 1927-28 to Labrador and Baffin Island and collected fossils from Silliman's Fossil Mount and described a number of new fossil taxa.
-From 1942 to 1946 he served in the US Air Force in the India-Burma theatre (posted for a while at Roosevelt Nagar, now called Kalyani, and at Dhubulia, Nadia) and towards the end of the war, he collected Permian brachiopods and geological specimens from the Salt Range.
+He also became the first person of Indian origin to go on polar expeditions to North Pole.
+From 1942 to 1946 he served in the US Air force in the India-Burma theatre (posted for a while at Roosevelt Nagar, now called Kalyani, and at Dhubulia, Nadia district) and towards the end of the war, he collected Permian brachiopods and geological specimens from the Salt Range.
 Returning to the Field Museum, he became a chief curator in 1947.
 He joined trips to Central America to study volcanoes between 1952 and 1961 with a visit in 1957-58 to Europe and India to examine stony meteorites.
 He received a PhD from the University of Chicago in 1941.
 In one of his researches, he replicated the claims made by Charles B. Lipman of finding bacteria inside meteorites and demonstrated that they were only the result of contamination after entry into the earth.

 Roy was married to Elsa and lived on South Everett Avenue, Chicago.
 He died at Billings Hospital.
-He was a Fellow of the Royal Geographical Society, the Geological Society of London apart from Sigma Xi and Theta Epsilon Pi.
+He was a Fellow of the Royal Geographical Society, the Geological Society of London apart from Sigma Xi and Theta epsilon pi.